denizsafak/AutoSubSync/README.md

 # AutoSubSync: Automatic / Manual Subtitle Synchronization Tool
 AutoSubSync is a Python-based application designed to effortlessly synchronize subtitle files by shifting them by a specified number of milliseconds or automatically syncing them.
-Whether you need to adjust subtitles for a movie or a video, this tool offers a simple and intuitive interface to perform the task efficiently.
+Whether you need to adjust subtitles for a movie or a video, this subtitle sync fixing tool offers a simple and intuitive interface to perform the task efficiently.

 <img title="AutoSubSync" src='images/AutoSubSync1.png'><img title="AutoSubSync" src='images/AutoSubSync2.png'><img title="AutoSubSync" src='images/AutoSubSync3.png'><img title="AutoSubSync" src='images/AutoSubSync4.png'>